MatteoWebDeveloper/googlemap-automate-map-creation/README.md

 <img width="300" src="./docs/screenshot-google-sign-in.png" />

+## Technical solutions
+- [puppeteer](https://github.com/puppeteer/puppeteer/) to control chrome browser actions
-I then used puppeteer *connect* and started my browser with `remote-debugging-port` flag to allow puppeteer to communicate with my browser with websocket.
+- puppeteer *connect* to have access to Google account and I start the browser with `remote-debugging-port` flag to allow puppeteer to communicate with my browser through websocket.
+- [express](https://expressjs.com/), [preact](https://preactjs.com/) to serve and render the interface to prepare the automation work
+- [pkg](https://github.com/vercel/pkg) to package the application into an executable for MacOs and Windows

 ## Setup interface
 When you start the application it will render a UI in the browser